 Next, you will need to browse through your files until you find the folder that you've saved all of your data to.
-This will create a permanent link to
+This will create a permanent link to your folder for THIS ArcMap document.

-You will see why this is important in later tutorials when it comes to
+You will see why this is important in later tutorials when it comes to creating and saving your own Shapefiles.